Competition Regulations 2021/22

 (As Amended due to Corona Virus Pandemic)

-1) All competitions will be run on a knockout basis for the 2020-2021 school year.
+1) The following competitions (Under 19 A Hurling and Under 19 A Football) will be run on a first round, losers group format.
+All other competitions will be run on a knockout basis for the 2021-2022 school year.

 - The committee foresees issues with securing the use of neutral club venues due to Covid-19 requirements, re sanitation of facilities and manpower etc. etc., and feel that the best way to avoid games not being played / competitions not being finished is to implement a home and away draw this year.

-- The school hosting the game must provide a local GAA club venue to host the game.
-The Munster PPS servicing officer must be notified of the venue five days before the corresponding fixture via email.
+- The school hosting the game must provide a LOCAL GAA CLUB VENUE to host the game.
+The venue must have an outside covered space suitable as an alternative dressing room area.
+The Munster PPS servicing officer must be NOTIFIED OF THE VENUE FIVE DAYS before the corresponding fixture via email.

 - The home team/host venue will be responsible to ensure that all return to play guidelines be followed.
 See: https://learning.gaa.ie/covid19

 - If drawn (home) teams are unable to secure a venue they will lose home advantage and the away team will now be offered the opportunity to arrange a venue.
 If the drawn (away) team are unable to secure a venue the Committee will arrange a venue.

 - The CCC will try to avoid, where possible, a school having 2 away games in consecutive rounds.
 Any school who receives a bye in the competition will be AWAY in the next round.